JarateKing/CleanTF2plus/README.md

 # CleanTF2plus

+A sequel to the original Clean TF2 mod.
+Designed to provide mods that reduces visual clutter and increase fps.

 ## Features

 CleanTF2+ makes use of batch files to generate mods for you.
 Being automatically generated means that it: